beniyama/chef-repo/README.md

     http://localhost:8080

 with your favorite browser.
-This repo is still on develop and you only can see nasty Cake warnings now.
+However this repo is still on develop and you only can see nasty Cake warnings now :P

 To develop the recipes, instead of 'vagrant up',